walinejs/waline/docs/en/client/basic.md

 - Default: `10`
 - Required: No

-number of pages per page.
+number of comments per page.

 ## lang